pkraker/shuttleworth-fellowship/application.md

 **Peter Kraker**

 *Note: 1500 characters per essay question.*
 *Acknowledgements: I'd like to thank Maxi Schramm, Christopher Kittel, Florian Heigl, Rufus Pollock, Antica Culina and Daniel Mietchen for comments on the draft.
-I'd like to thank the Open Knowledge Maps team, our advisors and users.
+I'd like to thank the Open Knowledge Maps team, our advisors, partners and users.
 I am very lucky to shape this vision together with you.*

 #### 1) Tell us about the world as you see it
 *A description of the status quo and context in which you will be working*